Grays Lease Extension - Free Consultation

 Yorkshire Building Society 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower.

-The lawyers that we work with handle Grays lease extensions and help protect your position.
+The conveyancing solicitors that we work with handle Grays lease extensions and help protect your position.
 A lease extension can be arranged to be completed to coincide with a change of ownership so the costs of the lease extension are paid for using part of the sale proceeds.
 You really do need expert legal advice in this difficult and technical area of law.
 The lawyer we work with provide it.

 Grays Lease Extension Case Summaries: